 Under the 1998 Special Stock Option Plan (Special Plan), options to purchase 247,500 shares were granted to five former officers of 98 Cent Clearance Center who were serving as employees or consultants of the Company following the merger.
 The options were granted as consideration for entering into non-competition agreements and a consulting agreement.
-The exercise price of each option equals the market price of the Company's stock at the date of grant, and the options' maximum term is 10 years.
+The exercise price of each option equaled the market price of the Company's stock at the date of grant, and the options' maximum term was 10 years.
 Options granted under the Special Plan vested over a five-year period.
-As of February 2, 2008, 135,250 of these options are still outstanding.
+As of January 31, 2009, all of these options have been exercised or have expired.

-The 2003 Equity Incentive Plan (EIP) replaces the Company's SIP discussed above.
+The EIP replaces the Company's SIP discussed above.
 Under the EIP, the Company may grant up to 6.0 million shares of its Common Stock, plus any shares available for future awards under the SIP, to the Company's employees, including executive officers and independent contractors.
 The EIP permits the Company to grant equity awards in the form of stock options, stock appreciation rights and restricted stock.
 The exercise price of each stock option granted equals the market price of the Company's stock at the date of grant.
 The options generally vest over a three-year period and have a maximum term of 10 years.

-The 2004 Executive Officer Equity Plan (EOEP) is available only to the Chief Executive Officer and certain other executive officers.
+The EOEP is available only to the Chief Executive Officer and certain other executive officers.
 These officers no longer receive awards under the EIP.
 The EOEP allows the Company to grant the same type of equity awards as does the EIP.
 These awards generally vest over a three-year period, with a maximum term of 10 years.